Understanding Expert Systems

 This step often involves conducting desktop research to get an idea about the status of the market and to get inspiration from it.
 While it usually involves a competitor analysis, that’s not all it is.
 A good suggestion is to look at completely different industries since the best solutions can arrive from there.
 This approach inspires unprecedented solutions that challenge and improve the status quo.

 Another recommended research is around solution partners.
-Rome wasn’t built in a day: it is good to speed up transformation through adoption of partner solutions.
-When the process inefficiencies are clearly defined, it’s a good practice to look for industry-specific existing solutions and critically compare them against the problems identified.
-If there is a match between process inefficiencies and partner solutions, discussion can be initiated.
+Rome wasn’t built in a day: it is good to speed up transformation by adopting partner solutions.
+When process inefficiencies are clearly defined, it’s a good practice to look for industry-specific solutions and compare them critically against the problems identified.
+A discussion can be initiated if there is a match between process inefficiencies and partner solutions.

 As one of the main focuses of this analysis is to reduce operating costs, it’s recommended to brainstorm how to streamline processes through automation.
 Also, as already covered in one of the previous Spixii blogs ‘How to choose the right insurtech collaborator’, look out for the companies that provide continuous improvement through data-driven insights.

-2. Build a proof of concept and assess the potential value
+2. Build a powerful proof of concept and assess the potential value

 Next, draft the new process.
 The research might have highlighted some solution partners within the automation industry, such as RPA (Robotic Process Automation) or CPA (Conversational Process Automation) providers.
 The idea here is to build new process options (that might include solution partners) according to business requirements.